Problems using both hands

 I'm new to playing and I want to play some complex songs, but I have trouble using both my hands to play if they play at different tempos.
 Is there a good exercise to train myself to use both hands individually?

-Coordination between right and left hands can seem a bit of a bother in the beginning for everyone.
+Coordination between right and left hands can seem a bit of a bother at the beginning for everyone.
 Especially when playing pieces that are a bit more challenging!

 But don't despair!
 There are great exercises for this, and piano pieces to help you as well.